wpwoodjr/subsonic-docker/README.md

 After cloning or downloading this repository, `cd` to it and follow the instructions below.

 ### `build`
-If you don't have Docker, install it per your OS instructions, then run:
+If you don't have Docker, install it per your OS instructions, add yourself to the `docker` group so that `sudo` is not required to use Docker, then run:
 ```
 ./build
 ```